temporalio/features/README.md

 ### External Server and Namespace

-By default, a [temporalite](https://github.com/DataDog/temporalite) is dynamically started at runtime to handle all feature runs.
+By default, a [temporalite](https://github.com/DataDog/temporalite) is dynamically started at runtime to handle all feature runs and a namespace is dynamically generated.
 To not start the embedded server, use `--server` to specify the address of a server to use.
-Similarly, to not use a custom namespace that may not be registered on the external server, use `--namespace`
+Similarly, to not use a dynamic namespace (that may not be registered on the external server), use `--namespace`.

 ### History Checking